izDizR34567yN/DSC232R-GroupProject/writeup_scrap.md

       ### Data Exploration

          Our exploratory data analysis revealed that our dataset comprises 26,174,269 observations in a 28-dimensional feature space.
 In raw form, the dataset enforces a simple, monotonic schema in which all features are nullable strings, including those features which are semantically numerical.
-To enable statistical summarization of such features, we modify the given schema, casting features which are evidently numerical from string to numeric data types...
+To enable statistical summarization of such features, we modify the given schema, casting features which are evidently numerical from string to float data types...

       ### Model 1